PerArneng/strangemachines/README.md

 is entered.
 It is also possible to have transition guards that can prevent a transition between two states.

+## Examples

+### Hello World
+The following example makes "Hello, World!" look very massive.
+But the % of boilerplate code will be less in larger programs.
+You would probably not implement your state handlers as anonymous inner classes.

+        // create the statemachine and incidate that you want to
+        // use HelloWorldState enum as state keys StateMachine<HelloWorldState> sm =
+                  StateMachineFactory.createDefault(HelloWorldState.class);

+        // add the hello state with a handler sm.addState(HelloWorldState.HELLO, new StateHandler<HelloWorldState>() {
+            public void onEnter(StateMachine<HelloWorldState> stateMachine,
+                                    HelloWorldState sourceState, HelloWorldState currentState) {
+                System.out.print("Hello, ");

+                // make the state machine transition to the world state stateMachine.transition(HelloWorldState.WORLD);
+            }
+        });

+        // add the second world state
+        sm.addState(HelloWorldState.WORLD, new StateHandler<HelloWorldState>() {
+            public void onEnter(StateMachine<HelloWorldState> stateMachine,
+                                    HelloWorldState sourceState, HelloWorldState currentState) {
+                System.out.println("World!");
+            }
+        });

+        // add a transition between HELLO and WORLD sm.addTransition(HelloWorldState.HELLO, HelloWorldState.WORLD);

+        // start by transitioning to HELLO, HELLO is set as the start
+        // state since it was added first.
+It is possible to set other
+        // start states afterwards.
+Any illegal transitions will cause
+        // a TransitionException to be thrown
+        sm.transition(HelloWorldState.HELLO);

+        // this will print Hello, World! in to the shell/console/dosprompt

+        // and finaly print out the state machine as graphviz format StateMachineExport.export(ExportFormat.GRAPHVIZ, sm, System.out);

 ## Current State

 This project is under development so it is not stable enough for production use.
 There